jsdclxvi/Reforestation/README.md

-## Why don’t seagulls fly over the bay?
-Because then they’d be bay-gulls!
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.